freeCodeCamp/freeCodeCamp/guide/english/c/index.md

 ```C
 #include <stdio.h> // This is called preprocessor directives
 ```
 This is an instruction to the compiler to find and include a set of header files.
 Header files contain additional code that we can use.
 In this case, the compiler has been instructed to include `<stdio.h>`, which contains all kinds of useful functions like `printf()`.
 We can also write it as `#include"stdio.h"`.
-We'll get into detail about what functions are later, but for now just remember that a function is a collection of code that we can use.
+We'll get into detail about what functions are later, but for now, just remember that a function is a collection of code that we can use.

 ```C
 int main(void)